Logic2020/bayesian-modeling/README.md

 posterior predictive checks are vital for model evaluation

 This is a way to validate a model.
 The idea is to generate data from the model using parameters from draws from the posterior.
 It analyzes the degree to which data generated from the model deviate from data generated from the true distribution.

+If the model fits, then replicated data generated under the model should look similar to observed data. draw simulated values from the posterior predictive distribution of replicated data and compare these samples to the observed data

 **7. Conduct a Sensitivity Analysis on Priors**